top of page

 Music Program

 Our music program began with a traditional Waldorf focus on recorder and strings.
 The recorder portion was taught by the main lesson teachers.
 Beginning in 2005-06, the strings component was transformed.
 For grades 3-5, students attended choir, and for grades 6-8, the instruction shifted to guitar and marimba.
 The choir program was taught by several teachers, but the longest serving teacher, Jennifer Sellers, began in 2010 and has served ever since.
 Jon Bilenki, through a twelve year stint teaching guitar to middle school, gave shape and direction to the program.
 Founder, Matthew Bigongiari, and Erin Ely, a parent and member of the Kutsinhira Cultural Arts Center, helped secure funds to purchase our marimbas.
 Various teachers associated with Kutsinhira have taught marimba at various times.
-Currently, Chris Halaska is partnering with Jennifer Sellers in this capacity.
+Chris Halaska who has taught traditional and current compositions including integrations with guitar and choir classes.

 kitchen011020.jpg